Itchy, Scaly Skin?

 "Psoriasis can be socially isolating for many people," says Dr. Joel Gelfand, a psoriasis researcher at the University of Pennsylvania.
 "Often, people can become depressed."

 Psoriasis is not a disease you can catch from others.
-It's caused by an overactive .
-The immune system essentially raises false alarms, which lead to and a rapid turnover of skin cells.
+It's caused by an overactive The system that protects your body from viruses and other microscopic threats..
+The immune system essentially raises false alarms, which lead to A protective response of the body, usually to infection or injury, that can cause redness and swelling. and a rapid turnover of skin cells.

 Normally, skin cells take about a month to grow deep in your skin and then rise to the surface.
 In psoriasis, the cells rise in a matter of days, before they have a chance to mature.
 The new cells and existing cells all pile up on the surface of the skin.
 The result is redness, irritation and discomfort.